oceanicsdotio/oceanics.io/README.md

 We use a yarn monorepo to manage code.
 The top-level directory `/` contains this `README.md` along with various configuration files and scripts for linting, compiling, bundling, and deploying the site.

 The `oceanics-io-www` workspace contains the frontend applications, written in TypeScript and Rust.
 Client side interaction is accomplished with React Hooks and browser APIs.
-Static data and documents live in `/references` and `/public`.
-The former is used by GatsbyJS to generate single page applications that _look like_ blog posts.
-Resources in `/public` are publicly addressable with the same route as the file name.
+Static data and documents live in `references/` and `public/`.
+The former is used by NextJS to generate single page applications that _look like_ blog posts.
+Resources in `public/` are addressable by at the route matching the file name.

-Presentational aspects of the front-end are part of the `oceanics-io-ui` workspace, so these components can be shared across applications.
-This uses Storybook for development and testing.
+Presentational aspects of the front-end are part of the `oceanics-io-ui` workspace, so these React components and hooks can be shared across applications.
+We use Storybook to develop and test at the component level.

 Source code for Netlify serverless functions is in `oceanics-io-fcns/`.
 These are single purpose endpoints that support secure data access, pre-processing, and sub-setting.